Zach Siders

 LIFE HISTORY

 Life history is a critical component of a species' ecology involving many physiological and biological processes such as growth, maturity, and reproduction.
-For many species, information on life history can be hard to acquire but essentially for determining the risk to a species' survival from detrimental actions.
+For many species, information on life history can be hard to acquire but essential for determining the risk to a species' survival from detrimental actions.
 Our lab works to generate Bayesian approaches to integrate various data sources on life history for a wide-variety of species.
 Below are published examples of this research.

 Picture